 - 1 shot of honey

 Preparation: Procure meat as lean as possible and double grind it using a meat grinder.
-Spread it out very thin on a cooking sheet and dry at 180 degrees F for at least 8 hours, until the meat becomes strong and crispy.
-Pound the meat into a nearly powder consistency using a powerful blender or other tool you have at hand.
+Spread it out very thin on a cooking sheet and dry at 180 degrees F for at least 8 hours, until the meat becomes firm and crispy.
+Pound the meat into a nearly powder consistency using a powerful blender or another tool you have at hand.
 Grind the dried fruits.
 Heat the rendered fat on a stove at medium until liquid.
 Add liquid fat to dried meat and dried fruits, and mix in nuts and honey.
 Mix everything by hand and let it cool before storing it in your pantry.
 You can store it and be consumed for several years.

 Related article: How to make pemmican – the survival super-food of our ancestors

 Watch the video below to discover the survival secrets of our grandparents:

-Although weapons and shelter were of the greatest importance to the soldiers during the Civil War, food was a survival necessity.
+Although weapons and shelter were of the highest importance to the soldiers during the Civil War, food was a survival necessity.
 The recipes for the civil war era foods listed in this article are a perfect example of how humans can help themselves get by during their struggle to survive.
 Why not try to make some of them yourself and let us know what you think of them in the comments below.